 And by 1954, the Citroen TA was sporting a genuine hatchback.
 Now that’s the real thing.
 But these Commerciales were not built in large numbers.
 It’s technically the first, but not what really started the modern compact hatchback.

 The 1952 Aston Martin DB2 beats that by two years, but realistically, it’s not much more than a lift up rear window.
 A proper hatchback goes down to the floor level, to maximize access to the cargo area.
 That was not the brief here.

 And the R4 for making it widely available on a small and very affordable car.
 It really was the first mass-produced hatchback, and it managed to make such a utilitarian vehicle chic.
 And soon everyone was copying it.

 The R4 was a huge hit for Renault, and it was built/assembled in no less than seventeen countries throughout the world.
 And it was a hard car to replace, as it still sold very well into the eighties.
 Production finally ended in 1994, after a thirty-three year run.
-But it’s been immortalized with cult status, including a kit to transform a Suzuki Lapin into an R4 look-alike.
+But it’s been immortalized with cult status, especially in Japan, where there was a kit to transform a Suzuki Lapin into an R4 look-alike.

 Renault left a bad taste in Americans’ mouths, with a reputation for fragility.
 There’s no question that Renaults, and most European cars back then were designed for different conditions: short trips, and some weekend outings.
 Americans punish cars, and the Renaults often withered in their hands.
 Lousy dealer service was the final nail in the coffin.
 European cars have of course dramatically improved since then, but the R4 and its ilk is considered a rather robust car here in Paris, and can still be found on the streets.
 And it’s always fashionable, no matter what company it finds itself in.